asadullahislam/Car-Wash-Booking-System-/README.md

 Configuration is managed via environment variables.
 Below are the commonly used variables:

+####

 PORT - The port number on which the server runs.

-MONGODB_URI - The connection string for the MongoDB database.
+DB_URL - The connection string for the MongoDB database.

 JWT_SECRET - Secret key used for JSON Web Token (JWT) authentication.

-Contributions are welcome!
+## Contributions are welcome!
 Please follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.